Anselmoo/spectrafit/docs/doc/models.md

 ::: spectrafit.models.DistributionModels.log

+::: spectrafit.models.DistributionModels.cgaussian

+::: spectrafit.models.DistributionModels.clorentzian

-::: spectrafit.models.DistributionModels.c_gaussian
+::: spectrafit.models.DistributionModels.cvoigt

-## Important constans for the models
+## Important constants for the models

 For calculating the models a few math constants are needed, which are implemented in the `constants` module.